Information for Authors

 Orders from the UK will be subject to the current UK VAT charge.
 For orders from the rest of the European Union, OUP will assume that the service is provided for business purposes.
 Please provide a VAT number for yourself or your institution, and ensure you account for your own local VAT correctly.

-Authors may deposit the post-print of their article into PubMedCentral, other subject repositories or institutional repositories, but must stipulate that public availability be delayed until 12 months after the first online publication.
+Authors may deposit the accepted manuscript of their article into PubMedCentral, other subject repositories or institutional repositories, but must stipulate that public availability be delayed until 12 months after the first online publication.
 For further details of this policy please visit: Author Self-archiving Policy.